 It is necessary to set the internal clock to properly time stamp the data collection on your device.
 We recommend the clock be set prior to collecting data to ensure a correct time and date in your collected data.
-The unit will beep 3 times on start up if the clock has been reset.

 To set the internal clock, enter into the utility menu, select CLOC, and press set.